falkyre/nhl-setup/web/README.md

 WantedBy=multi-user.target
 ```

 **Important:** The `User` and `WorkingDirectory` are set to `pi` and `/home/pi` by default.
 If you are using a different username on your Raspberry Pi (as is default on newer Raspberry Pi OS versions like Bookworm and Trixie), you will need to edit this file.
+Set the `WorkingDirectory` to be the location of where you installed the nhl-led-scoreboard.

 1. Open the file for editing: `sudo systemctl edit --full nls_controlhub.service`
 2. Change the `User` and `WorkingDirectory` to match your username and home directory.